peytr/sparemeapp/README.md

 # SpareMe - Car Spare Parts Marketplace
 ## https://serene-temple-28659.herokuapp.com/

+Before continuing I just want to declare that this web app was created as part of Coder Academys Term-2 Rails project.
+It was submitted as is after 11 days which included three days of design (no code) and one weekend, therefore it has some bugs and is not complete.
+I intend to leave this repository as is and have created a second "Spareme" which over time I will improve.

 SpareMe is a community oriented, two sided marketplace for car enthusiasts, automotive professionals and the everyday car repair do it yourself-er.
 The main idea behind SpareMe is to remove the pain of searching for car spare parts, instead having the spare parts market come to you.

 ## Contents